My favourite software and hardware tools

 - Freeplane [FREE] – an excellent mind mapping tool that works well with CT.
 It can import CT’s outline files with links to CT topics.
 It also works as a single-pane outliner with inline notes (plus the additional links to CT notes).

-- Notebox Disorganizer [FREE] – a quirky writing tool that I use for planning out the exact number of paragraphs in columns and then I track the word count progress for both the paragraphs and the draft as a whole.
-I usually write the draft in O4D and then paste the text for the above purpose into Notebox.
+- Notebox Disorganizer [FREE] – a quirky writing tool that I had used occasionally for planning out the exact number of paragraphs in columns and then I track the word count progress for both the paragraphs and the draft as a whole.
+However, Gingko has pretty much replaced it for me now for writing in index cards and columns.
+I use Scrivener, when I need to write under strict word count restrictions, as it has good word count tools.

 - VUE [FREE] – for free-form conceptual mapping.